Brake System Diagnostics

 In some cases it was found that making the brakes and steering so much stronger had it's pitfalls.
 In panic situations drivers were found to over-steer and over-brake.
 Several manufacturers began to implement devices to reduce steering power and braking power under certain situations.
 (The power steering achievements are covered on another page).
 Brake manufacturers began developing systems such as brake proportioning valves to limit the amount of brake fluid pressure that was applied to the rear wheels.
 There were many forms of brake pressure limiting devices and that did a great job of saving thousands of lives by preventing wheel lockup.

 The problem with all of these devices was that they could only control the wheels in pairs, (either the front wheels or the rear).
 The engineers wanted to be able to stop the wheels individually.
 In order to accomplish this they needed to keep track of the speed of each wheel.
-This was accomplished through the use of wheel speed sensors, control modules and anti-lock brake valve assemblies.
-All of these components together are commonly called the Anti-lock braking assembly.
+This was accomplished through the use of several components being added to the braking systems.

 Putting the Anti-Lock Braking System Together